prrvchr/H2dbOOo/README.md

 ## How to build the extension:

 Normally, the extension is created with Eclipse for Java and [LOEclipse][32].
 To work around Eclipse, I modified LOEclipse to allow the extension to be created with Apache Ant.
-To create the HyperSQLOOo extension with the help of Apache Ant, you need to:
+To create the H2dbOOo extension with the help of Apache Ant, you need to:
 - Install the [Java SDK][33] version 8 or higher.
 - Install [Apache Ant][34] version 1.9.1 or higher.
 - Install [LibreOffice and its SDK][35] version 7.x or higher.
-- Clone the [HyperSQLOOo][36] repository on GitHub into a folder.
+- Clone the [H2dbOOo][36] repository on GitHub into a folder.
 - From this folder, move to the directory: `source/H2dbOOo/`
 - In this directory, edit the file: `build.properties` so that the `office.install.dir` and `sdk.dir` properties point to the folders where LibreOffice and its SDK were installed, respectively.
 - Start the archive creation process using the command: `ant`